bschreck/deep.sh/docs/tutorial.rst

 most command line utilities looking a lot like Python operators.

 Take the case of ``ls -l``.
 This is valid Python code, though it could have also been written as ``ls - l`` or ``ls-l``.
-So how does xonsh know that ``ls -l`` is meant to be run in subprocess-mode?
+So how does deepsh know that ``ls -l`` is meant to be run in subprocess-mode?

-For any given line that only contains an expression statement (expr-stmt, see the Python AST docs for more information), if all the names cannot be found as current variables xonsh will try to parse the line as a subprocess command instead.
+For any given line that only contains an expression statement (expr-stmt, see the Python AST docs for more information), if all the names cannot be found as current variables deepsh will try to parse the line as a subprocess command instead.
 In the above, if ``ls`` and ``l`` are not variables, then subprocess mode will be attempted.
 If parsing in subprocess mode fails, then the line is left in Python-mode.